Spinal and lower limb orthoses

 Subsidy funding is available under the Medical Aids Subsidy Scheme (MASS) to support eligible Queenslanders who require spinal and lower limb orthoses.

-The guidelines relating to reapplication for Medical Grade Footwear/Orthoses will change from 1 October 2017.
+The guidelines relating to reapplication for Medical Grade Footwear/Orthoses have changed from 1 October 2017.

-From 1 October, the eligibility timeframes for Medical Grade Footwear/Orthoses will be:
+The new eligibility timeframes for Medical Grade Footwear/Orthoses are now in place: